 If your first brainstorm was fruitful, you should have a curated list of inspiring words for designers to work with.
 Now it’s time to start sketching a logomark.
 (You want to focus on your logomark first, then incorporate wordmark later.)

-- Your team should include: Creative director(s), project manager, and designers.
+- Team needed: Creative director(s), project manager, and designers.

 - What you’ll do: Print out your bullet point list of inspiration words and put them up on a corkboard (or list them on a whiteboard).
 Roll out a bunch of paper and have your designers start sketching visual ideas inspired by the words (e.g., “helpful” might look like hands shaking, people hugging, or even a tow truck pulling something).
 Don’t be self conscious.
 You want as many visual ideas on paper as possible, no matter how ridiculous or off the wall.